puzzle/okr/backend/README.md

 - Run `docker-compose up`
 - You have to restart after every code change `docker compose restart spring`
-- Get the logs with `docker compose logs -f spring`
+- Get the logs with `docker compose logs -f spring` !IMPORTANT!
+- If after the first start the backend is not reachable, restart the backend container with `docker compose restart spring`
+- if any permission issues occur, following folders
+  - .angular
+  - frontend/dist
+  - frontend/node_modules
+  - backend/target

 Formatting:
 - Check code formatting: `mvn formatter:validate`